junebug12851/Sims4ScriptingBPProj/README.md

 Mod Name Folder alongside your scripts.
 It's automatically run with `compile.py` and `devmode.py` and you can run it anytime yourself.

+### bundle_build.py

+Zips up the build artifacts in a way that can be sent to Sims 4 Players or Mod Websites.
+It nests all the build artifacts in a subfolder named `CreatorName_ProjectName`.
+This way the player can directly unzip your mod into the Mods folder and it will all be self-contained in it's own folder.

 ### cleanup.py

 Removes all build artifacts